Recipes from Italy

 Instructions

-• Place the flour on a pastry board then make a hole in the center.
-Pour in this order: sugar, lemon zest (optional), salt and eggs at room temperature.
+• Place the flour on a work surface or pastry board and make a well in the center.
+Add the sugar, the grated lemon zest if using, the salt, the whole egg and the egg yolk.

 Nutrition